How to Fix 100% Disk Usage issue on Windows 10 or 11 [18 Ways]

 7. Disable the ‘DiagTrack’ Service

-Diagnostics Tracking, or Connected User Experiences and Telemetry as it is nowadays referred to, is one service that is known to cause a higher disk usage percentage.
-Many users have found that disabling it reduces disk load.
+Diagnostics Tracking, or Connected User Experiences and Telemetry, is one service that is known to cause a higher disk usage percentage.
 Here’s how you can disable it:

-Once DiagTrack is stopped, it is time to permanently disable it.
-Click on Open Services at the bottom of the Task Manager.
+- Once DiagTrack is stopped, it is time to permanently disable it.
+Click on the three-dot icon and select Open Services.

 8. Update and fix Device Drivers